cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 ### Testing Project Complex

-In the terminal for the root directory, type one of the following (see package.json for more details):
+In the root directory, type this command into the terminal (see package.json for more details):

 ```
 npm run dev
-npm run server
-npm run client
 ```

 ## Current Security Features